 Back at trail crest we tried our best to glissade down the steep shoot.
 I found it best to run/ski down, twisting my blisters into the heels of my boots painfully as I slid.
 I left Jeff to break down my camp and we agreed to meet up shortly below Trail Camp.

 The six miles back to the trailhead were quick but we both complained there was a lot more trail than we had remembered coming up.

 “What did you do to train for this?”
 Jeff asked.

 I was sheepish.
-I didn’t train at all, I just googled it two nights before and did it.
+I didn’t train at all, I just Googled it two nights earlier and did it.
 I said I trained on my bike and backpack regularly.
 I felt like I had to say something to be taken seriously but hell, we’d both just climbed the same mountain.
-I just didn’t want to say I drink beer ride bikes to the beach with my wife.
-I was inspired though, to climb more mountains, to take rock climbing classes to learn my ropes and someday be a real alpinist.
+I just didn’t want to say I drink beer and ride bikes to the beach with my wife.
+I was inspired though, to climb more mountains, to take rock climbing classes, to learn my ropes and someday be a real alpinist.

 Soon after, we were back at the trailhead.
 Jeff bought me a beer and we sat outside the Portal Store blissfully.
 We’d chatted non-stop for most of the day and were pleased to sit in grinning silence.
 We’d gotten to know each other well enough during the day that there was no need to fill gaps with chatter.
 We were too tired to anyhow.
 Jeff was off to Yosemite, I was headed back to LA.
 I said I had to beat 405 traffic and a dude relaxing near us said he’d already given up that fight.
 He kicked up his feet and said he’d wait for night.